Kjos/EMJPEGStreamer/README.md

 I think that's about right, but read the 'Quality.java' and 'RenderCallback' if you wan't to know exactly.
 - Interframes take no movement into account.
 This could decrease bandwidth further, but it was out of scope.

+## Used libs

+- Webbit websocket server
+- VLCj for VLC bindings

 ## Author